theTemitope/theTemitope/README.md

 - 👋 Hi, I’m @theTemitope
-- 👀 I’m interested in Business/ Product Analysis
+- 👀 I like what I do, I do what I like.

 <!---